cesaralonsogarcia/professional-readme-generator/Sample-README_README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
-First, download the files from GitHub.
-Then, install the required packages.
+First, download the GitHub repository.
+Then, run the application using the command line.
 ## Usage
-Use the command line to start the application and answer the questions to start generating the README
+Open a terminal, run the application by navigating to the folder where the files are located.
+Then, type "node index.js" in the terminal to start the application.
+Follow the prompts in the terminal and answer all the questions.
 ## License
 This application is covered under the MIT License.
 More information can be found on https://opensource.org/licenses/MIT
 ## Contributing
-I am always looking to improve the application.
-Please provide feedback using the contact information found in the Questions section.
+If you would like to contribute to this project, please reach out using the information found in the Questions section.
 ## Tests
-Not available at this time.
+No tests are available at this time.
 ## Questions
 Link to my GitHub Profile: https://github.com/cesaralonsogarcia
 You can also reach me by email at cesarg324@gmail.com with more questions!